-I was first licensed in 1958 as KN8MHB at the age of 13 right here in Moundsville, WV.
-I upgraded to Technician then General in 1959.
+First licensed in 1958 as KN8MHB at the age of 13 in Moundsville, WV, I upgraded to Technician then General in 1959.
 When incentive licensing hit, I upgraded to Extra class to keep my CW privileges.
-When Extra class could select a callsign in 1976, I got my current call N8NN.
+I got my current call N8NN in 1976.

 I retired from the U.S. Army after 30 years of active duty.
 I flew AH-1G Cobra helicopter gunships in Vietnam for a year, served a year in Saudi Arabia and seven years in Germany.
 Most recently I worked with computer software and systems development.
 I am now a full-time ham.

-I have several major interests in ham radio: Ragchewing on CW, chasing DX, and antique boatanchor radios.
+Ragchewing on CW, chasing DX, and antique boatanchor radios are my major interests.
 I like to hang around 7030 kHz where the Chicken Fat Operators (CFO) used to be -- I miss that old gang.
 CFO #400.

 I am a member of the A-1 Operator Club and the West Virginia DX Association (WVDXA).
 I am on the DXCC Honor Roll (mixed), and have DXCC on 8 bands.
 I hold an appointment as an ARRL Official Observer, and I am the webmaster of the ARRL Northern Florida Section website www.arrl-nfl.org.

 My home station is a Yaesu FT-1000mp Mark V Field, a Yaesu Quadra amplifier and a 53-ft end fed wire.
 My portable station is a Yaesu FT-900/AT and a Comet CHA250B vertical.
 My second portable station is an Elecraft KX2 and a random wire.

 Have you worked me?
 Check my log:

 You must be logged in to file a report on this page